projectcalico/calico/maintenance/openstack-upgrade.md

    ```

 1. Remove any existing `calicoctl` instances and [install the new `calicoctl`](../getting-started/clis/calicoctl/install).

-1. If you were upgrading from a version of Calico prior to v3.14 and followed the pre-upgrade steps for host endpoints above, review traffic logs from the temporary policy,
-   add any global network policies needed to whitelist traffic, and delete the temporary network policy **allow-all-upgrade*.

 1. Congratulations!
 You have upgraded to {{site.prodname}} {{page.version}}.